Women's Volunteer Corps

 The Women's Volunteer Corps (女子挺身隊, Joshi Teishin-tai) was created in April 1944 as a work group for Japanese women.
 The official purpose was to give women a chance to serve the Empire of Japan prior to marriage, it was a means to compel women to perform war time labour duties.
+It mobilized unmarried women between the age of 12 to 40, while married women where mobilized by the Dai Nippon fujinkai.